b-lukaszuk/BS_wJ_eng/contents/randomness.md

 sc(s)
 ```

-Time, for a test.
+Time for a test.
 If we did our job right we should get a sequence of random
 values each equally likely to occur (`getCounts` was developed and explained
 [here](https://b-lukaszuk.github.io/RJ_BS_eng/statistics_prob_theor_practice.html)).